Table of Contents

 Network security attacks can be split into two categories – passive and active.
 Passive attacks involve the practice of breaching networks to steal or monitor data without leaving any footprints of intrusion.
 Active attacks take the opposite approach of intentionally damaging, destroying, or altering assets stored within the network.

-Society’s current transformation into a more digitally-based workplace is seeing more network security attacks.
+Society’s current transformation into a more digitally-based workplace sees more network security attacks.
 Many hackers make a full-time operation of the process considering the profits it yields.
 The disruptive potential of a network attack underlines why network security is particularly essential – and will be more in the future.

 Why is Network Security So Important?

 Network security has been an integral part of IT infrastructure for decades.
-It is becoming more essential in the present-day, considering more sensitive data is migrated onto organizational networks.
+It is becoming more essential today, considering more sensitive data is migrated onto organizational networks.
 The increase of remote working has also led to more network vulnerabilities – holes hackers and interlopers seek to exploit.

 What Happens in a Network Security Attack?

-Passive attacks occur when a hacker will observe, monitor, or intercept data being transmitted from one to another.
+Passive attacks occur when a hacker observes, monitors, or intercepts data being transmitted from one to another.
 The attacker will use the information gathered to their advantage without disrupting any of the network systems.
 The hackers frequently gain access to the communication channels through unsecured network devices.

 Active attacks have a lot more malicious intent from the hacker.
 These intrusions will attempt to change or destroy the assets accessed or intercepted.
 Although they can be identified quickly, the damage that these attacks cause may cause organizations significant grief.
 Active attacks also occur when devices are unsecured or have weak protective measures in place.